 Tip: Place the lemur sheet into a plastic sleeve and have students color the tail with dry erase markers so they can erase and repeat the activity.

-Once you’ve played a few rounds of the conversation activity, bring the group back together for a discussion.
+Once you’ve played a few rounds, bring the group back together for a discussion.

 - How many times did “Principal Wild” have to stop you because you got off topic?

-- Were there any topics that were hard to focus on for you?
+- Were there any conversations that were hard to focus on for you?